 Siltbuster have developed a range of systems specifically to deal with high pH concrete washwater as a result of work carried out on construction sites.
+Our equipment can either be used to upgrade your existing onsite Concrete Wash Out Area or to establish new dedicated processes / zones.

 High pH (alkaline) water can look clean after the solids have been removed, yet this “silent polluter” is corrosive and can cause damage to vegetation and ecosystems, killing fish and other aquatic life.
 Water that comes into contact with freshly exposed or poured concrete becomes roughly pH 13 making it as strong and corrosive as oven cleaner.
 A common misconception is that dilution can be used as a method of treating the high pH but this is not practical because the pH scale is logarithmic, so vast quantities of water are needed for a small change.